davidokeyode/prismacloud-workshops-labs/workshops/azure-shiftleft/README.md

 ### Pre-requisites

 * An Azure Subscription
   * This can be any Azure subscription where you have the owner role assignment.
-We will also be performing some actions in Azure AD and other services that may require the Application Administrator or Global Administrator level of access on the tenant level.

 * A Prisma Cloud Compute Edition License
   * Prisma Cloud will be used to protect your Azure environment and services
 * Bridgecrew License